inar-vision/diffintel/README.md

 Unlike typical LLM outputs that dump everything into massive markdown files, diffintel creates focused, visual reports you can actually scan.

+While it works for any codebase, it was inspired by the rise of agentic coding where change velocity increases and understanding becomes the bottleneck.

 ## Supported languages

 JavaScript, TypeScript, Python, Go, Rust, Java, C, C++, Ruby, PHP, C#.
 Files in other languages still appear in the report with raw diffs.